gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.4.1
+* Added: It is now possible to set the Cuztom dir URI yourself
+* Improvement: Cuztom::uglify now uses sanitize_title
+* Improvement: Post type name can now be an array.
+The first element is the normal name and the second one it plural name.

 ###1.4
 * Added: File input field.
 Just using the Wordpress media uploader.
 For allowing mime types, you need to add a filter seperately.